developerhasan99/audit-pro-seo/README.md

 ## Original Project

-This is a JavaScript/TypeScript conversion of [SEOnaut](https://github.com/stjudewashere/seonaut) by StJudeWasHere.
+This is a JavaScript/TypeScript open-source SEO auditing tool inspired by [SEOnaut](https://github.com/stjudewashere/seonaut) by StJudeWasHere.

 ## Support